TallKite/linnstrument-firmware/README.md

   * *Create a send from "group 1" to "effects", only audio, no midi*
   * * *This will send the output of all the softsynths into one set of effects, more efficient*
   * * *In Reaper, you can instead position the effects track above the "group 1" track and make it be a folder header*
-  * * *DO NOT make the "all groups" track be a folder header, because that will mute all the synths*
+  * * *In Reaper, DO NOT make the "all groups" track be a folder header, because that will mute all the synths*
   * *Select the "group 1" track and duplicate it, and check that both sends are also duplicated*
   * *Rename the new track "group 2", and in the filter effect set the midi group number to 2*
   * *Repeat as needed, you can have up to 8 midi groups*